qa-Ashut0sh/Portfolio/README.md

 - 📞 [Contact Details](#contact-details)

 ## About me
-I am a QA Engineer with 4 years of experience in functional and non-functional testing across domains like shipping, healthcare, appointment scheduling, and EdTech.
+I am a QA Engineer with 4 years of experience in functional and non-functional testing across domains like marine, healthcare, appointment scheduling, recruitment and EdTech.
 Through hard work and continuous learning, I’ve grown from a beginner to a skilled tester.
 I’ve handled large projects independently and also worked effectively as part of a team.
 My expertise is also showcased in over 100 published tech articles.
 I bring the versatility of a pro all-rounder—like Hardik Pandya—who can bowl critical bugs toward developers and bat to defend applications, to ensure they remain bug-free.

 ## Skills and Tools
 |   Skills    |   Tools   |                     What I Do?                     |